Kenpali Core Specification

 Parameters:

-• condition (function returning boolean): A function that returns false when the stream should stop.
+sequence(Sequence): The sequence to process.condition(Function returning Boolean): A function that returnsfalsewhen the stream should stop.

 Returns: